-The financial statements of the District have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") as applied to government units.
-The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the District's accounting policies are described below.
+The financial statements of the Estes Park Local Marketing District have been prepared in conformity with accounting principles generally accepted in the United States (GAAP) as applied to governments.
+The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for governmental accounting and financial reporting.